petervaro/pcd/README.md

-Running these functions with simple `assert`s instead while `__debug__` is `True` is course faster than any other execution due to the argument handling and injection that is done by the `contract`.
-However doing so make it hard in most cases to check the return value and/or side effects of the decorated function.
+Running these functions with simple `assert`s instead while `__debug__` is `True` is course faster than any other execution due to the argument handling and injection that is done by the `contract` decorator.
+However doing so makes it hard in most cases to check the return value and/or side effects of the decorated function, and `contract` is a convenient way of doing that.

 Testing